kelvin-273o15/paramount-client/docs/4-production/env_var.md

 ```

-## Adding Encypted Key on Codemagic
+## Adding Encrypted Key on Codemagic

-note: dont encrypt it with base64 when copying, the encryption will happen on Codemagic Ui Editor but if we are doing it on the codemagic.yaml we need to `base64` encode it
+note: don't encrypt it with base64 when copying, the encryption will happen on Codemagic Ui Editor but if we are doing it on the codemagic.yaml we need to `base64` encode it

-> Encypting SECRETS
+> Encrypting SECRETS

 On linux:
 ```sh